Introduction

 Epidemiology

 Approximately 2600 Latrodectus-species exposures are reported to the National Poison Data System (NPDS) each year.
-Black widow spiders thrive in warmer climates, and except in Antarctica, exist on every continent.
+Black widow spiders thrive in warmer climates and, except in Antarctica, exist on every continent.
 The 2 species most commonly implicated in envenomation within the United States are the Latrodectus mactans, or the southern black widow spider, and the Latrodectus hesperus, or the western black widow spider.
 Southern widow spiders are primarily located in the southeastern United States (including southern Ohio and Maryland).
 The western black widow spider is located along the western half of the United States, ranging from Canada to the north and extending southward to Mexico.
-Additional species in the United States include the Latrodectus variolus found in Eastern states, including New England; the Latrodectus bishopi, also found in the Southern states; and the Latrodectus geometricus, which is the brown widow found in the far Western states.
+Additional species in the United States include the Latrodectus variolus, found in Eastern states, including New England; the Latrodectus bishopi, also found in the Southern states; and the Latrodectus geometricus, which is the brown widow found in the far Western states.
 The primary habitat of the black widow spider is outdoors where they are found in firewood, garages, gardening equipment, trash, outdoor equipment, outhouses, and on outdoor furniture.
-Exposures rise in spring months and continue to increase as the summer progresses into autumn.[4][5]
+Exposures rise in the spring months and continue to increase as the summer progresses into autumn.[4][5]

 Pathophysiology

 The venom of the black widow spider is a combination of biologically active proteins, peptides, and proteases.
-The primary toxin found in the venom of the black widow is alpha-Latrotoxin.
+The primary toxin found in the venom of the black widow is alpha-latrotoxin.
 It binds irreversibly to the protein receptors on presynaptic neurons and creates calcium ([Ca2+])-permeable channels within the lipid bilayers.
 This influx of [Ca2+] ions results in massive exocytosis of neurotransmitters, including acetylcholine, dopamine, norepinephrine, epinephrine, and glutamate.
-It is this release of neurotransmitters which leads to the characteristic symptomatology of pain, muscle rigidity, vomiting, and sweating.[6]
+It is this release of neurotransmitters that leads to the characteristic symptomatology of pain, muscle rigidity, vomiting, and sweating.[6]

 History and Physical

 Patients typically present within hours after the bite has occurred.
-Classically, the patient describes activities in which they have entered into the habitat of the black widow spider; such as hiking, camping, gardening, shopping or activities in a garage.
+Classically, the patient describes activities in which they have entered into the habitat of the black widow spider, such as hiking, camping, gardening, shopping, or activities in a garage.
 Most often, these bites occur on the patients’ extremities and often go initially unnoticed but can also be immediately associated with pain.

-Within minutes of being bitten, the area adjacent to the wound site may become painful, erythematous and edematous followed by the development of a central punctum.
+Within minutes of being bitten, the area adjacent to the wound site may become painful, erythematous, and edematous, followed by the development of a central punctum.
 Fang marks may be evident.
 There is also a classic appearance of isolated diaphoresis within an area of central clearing.
 Neuromuscular symptoms, including severe muscle pain and cramping, usually occur within an hour.
-Increased autonomic function leading to tachycardia, tachypnea and hypertension are also associated and are often correlated with increased pain.
+Increased autonomic function leading to tachycardia, tachypnea, and hypertension are also associated and are often correlated with increased pain.

 Some patients may progress to latrodectism.
 Latrodectism refers to the systemic manifestations of a widow bite.
 Symptoms include diffuse muscle rigidity and cramping, tenderness and burning around the bite, truncal and abdominal tenderness, nausea, and vomiting.
 The diffuse pain associated with latrodectism spreads contiguously from the bite site.
-In other words, if the bite occurs on the ankle, the pain will progress proximally along the leg, and then to the adjacent extremity, abdomen, chest, and back.
+In other words, if the bite occurs on the ankle, the pain will progress proximally along the leg and then to the adjacent extremity, abdomen, chest, and back.
 All extremities can be involved.

 Evaluation